 Everyone knows that dolphins are the friendliest and smartest creatures of the ocean.
 Watch them glide playfully in the waters on a sunset dolphin cruise.
 Though you can’t swim with dolphins in the Maldives, you will be taken by the huge school of dolphins that swim past you in the oceans.
-Most resorts have dolphin watching tours.
+Most resorts have dolphin-watching tours.

 The Maldives is one of the most romantic places in the world for a honeymoon.
 Here, you can dine under a starlit sky, have a candlelight dinner on the beach, or enjoy a sunset dinner cruise on a Dhoni.
 In the Maldives, the sky’s the limit.

-Muraka is an over-water decked terrace offering a romantic dinner with a glorious sunset while listening to the waves of the ocean.
+- Muraka at Mirihi Island Resort: Muraka is an over-water decked terrace offering a romantic dinner with a glorious sunset while listening to the waves of the ocean.
 Definitely an experience worth trying on your Maldives honeymoon.
 The restaurant’s specialities include the Maldivian lobster and Angus beef paired with selected international wines.

-The concept of borderless dining is a true feast for the senses.
-At Dusit Thani Maldives, you can expect sumptuous food from their lavish menu, unique cocktails, and sensational settings across the island.
+- Borderless Dining at Dusit Thani Maldives: At Dusit Thani Maldives, you can expect sumptuous food from their lavish menu, unique cocktails, and sensational settings across the island.

-Have the chance to have a romantic dinner for two on a private coral terrace over the water as newlyweds at W Maldives.
+- Wedding Coral Terrace Dinner at W Maldives: Have the chance to have a romantic dinner for two on a private coral terrace over the water as newlyweds at W Maldives.
 Romance will be in the air as you enjoy the sunset and the deep blue ocean along with your dinner.

 10. Watch baby turtles hatch right in front of your eyes